jadar/DeveloperCapes/README.md

 A Minecraft library for adding Developer/Tester only capes!
 Use this to add tester or developer only capes to your mod!

-*Note: Previously called DeveloperCapesAPI, DeveloperCapes was renamed because Jadar realized he was stupid and finally figured out what an API is.*
+*Note: Previously called DeveloperCapesAPI, DeveloperCapes was renamed because Jadar realized he was stupid.
+And that this is a library.*

 ### Table of Contents
 [Links](#links)